slightlytyler/react-redux-provide-pattern/Readme.md

 some convention we can have the needed state and action creators passed to the component without manually writing `mapStateToProps` or `mapDispatchToProps`.

 `createProvider` function: creates a provider object.
 Attach constants, actions, and reducers to it.

-`createResourceProvider` function: creates a provider object with basic actions and reducers for handling a **resource**.
+`createResourceProvider` function: creates a provider object with basic actions and reducers for handling a *resource*.
 A resource is slice of state that represents a collection of elements of the same type.

 `provide` decorator: creates a HOC connected to the store with state and actions automatically bound based on the source components propTypes.

 ## Basic Example

 A simple counter

-Count provider
+**Count provider**:
 ```javascript
 import { createProvider } from 'react-redux-provide-pattern';